Famous Hustlers, Gamblers and Pool Sharks

 now called "english").
 Allegedly, Mingaud developed techniques of controlled

 spin while playing billiards in a Paris prison, and when eligible for release he

-requested further time in prison in order to improve
+requested to serve further time in order to improve

 his techniques!
 He has been credited with the application of extreme spin known